-Terra-cotta refers to a group of soft, red clay tiles that typically are handmade.
-They can be Mexican, Brazilian or French tiles, and may have moderate to extreme variations in color, texture and sizing.
-Nearly all terra-cotta tiles are sold unsealed.
-This means no protective barrier has been placed over the extremely porous clay.
-This enables the tile color to be changed easily through a number of methods.
+Terra-cotta refers to a group of soft, red clay tiles that are usually handmade.
+They can be Mexican, Brazilian or French tiles.
+While most terra-cotta tiles take on a distinct look, you can also find some variations in color, texture and sizing, from the traditional to a dramatic black terra-cotta tile.
+Nearly all terra-cotta tiles are sold unsealed, which is good news if you want to change the look of them.
+With no protective barrier over the extremely porous clay, the tiles soak up stain easily for a new look.

-It is possible to apply a wood stain to the terra-cotta to change the color of the tiles.
-Depending on the type of terracotta, its porosity and the final color you wish to achieve, you may have to apply several coats.
-First test the stain on a sample tile, allowing the stain to dry thoroughly between each coat to see the final color change.
-Once the color has been achieved, allow the tiles to dry, then seal the top coat with a terra-cotta sealer.
+One option for changing the color of the tiles is to use wood stain.
+Depending on the type of terra-cotta, its porosity and the final color you want, you may have to apply several coats.
+First, test the stain on a sample tile, allowing the stain to dry thoroughly between each coat to see the final color change.
+Since all tiles are a little different, this test run helps you figure out how much stain to use and if it will turn out how you envisioned it.
+Once you get the color you want, allow the tiles to dry, then seal the top coat with a terra-cotta sealer.

-It is possible to darken and change the color of the terra-cotta while sealing the tile.
+It's also possible to darken and change the color of the terra-cotta while sealing the tile.
 This is a permanent color change and may result in a more traditional color for the floor.
 A color-enhancing sealer that deepens the natural color of the terra-cotta is one choice.
 This topical sealer darkens the tiles to the color they appear when wet.
-It is applied after grouting.
-Boiled linseed oil also can be used to stain or darken terra-cotta tiles.
+It's applied after you grout the tiles.
+Boiled linseed oil is another option to stain or darken terra-cotta tiles.
 Apply one or two coats as the tiles are installed to protect them and darken their color at the same time.